mohmiim/MLIntroduction/session-1/README.md

 xs = np.array([-1, 0, 1,2,3,4],dtype=float)
 ys = np.array([-5,-3,-1,1,3,5],dtype=float)
 ```
-We are using the python library numpy to create arrays representing our training data `x`s and `y`s.
+We are using the Python library numpy to create arrays representing our training data `x`s and `y`s.

 Now that we have the training data and the model, we can start training our model! 🎉